vime-js/vime/docs/docs/getting-started/installation.md

 import '@vime/core/themes/light.css';
 ```

-Alternatively, you could load the themes from the [CDN](#cdn).
+Alternatively, you can load the themes from the [CDN](#cdn).
 Now let's install the `@vime/vue` package
-by running the following in your terminal:
+by running the following in your terminal...

 ```bash
 npm i @vime/vue
 ```

-And ... we're all done 🎉 &nbsp;Let's move on to [setting up our player](./player).
+And ... we're all done 🎉 &nbsp; That was anticlimactic 😞 &nbsp;Let's move onto [setting up our player](./player).

-## Angular
+## &nbsp;Angular

+> You have chosen team Angular... you are a 🥕 &nbsp;farmer.

 You have two options with Angular due to it having perfect [web components support](https://custom-elements-everywhere.com/#angular).
-You can either follow the instructions [here](https://stenciljs.com/docs/angular) for loading the
+You can either follow the instructions [here](https://stenciljs.com/docs/angular) for
-web components in their natural form, or you can use the Angular bindings from the `@vime/angular`
+loading the web components in their natural form which can be slightly tedious, or you can use
-package, which wraps all the web components inside Angular components so you can feel right at home.
-Some other advantages for using `@vime/angular` include typed + documented components, and additional
-helpers for extending Vime with custom components.
+the `@vime/angular` package to make the installation a breeze.

 Let's first load the CSS for the player themes, which are small files that only contain a bunch of
 CSS variables for styling the player.
-Add the following to the root of your application styles:
+Add the following to the root of your application styles...

 ```css
 /* Default theme (if you're creating your own skip this). ~960B */